avashpalikhe/avashpalikhe.github.io/_pages/about.md

 **About Me**

 Hello!
 I’m Avash Palikhe, a Ph.D. student at the Knight Foundation School of Computing and Information Sciences, Florida International University (FIU), USA.
-I am a researcher and engineer passionate about designing innovative, efficient, and responsible AI systems to address complex real-world challenges.
+I am a researcher and an engineer passionate about designing innovative, efficient, and responsible AI systems to address complex real-world challenges.

-I hold a Bachelor's degree in Computer Engineering from Tribhuvan University, Nepal.
  Over the years, my academic and professional pursuits have increasingly focused on advancing research at the intersection of artificial intelligence, algorithmic fairness, and model interpretability.

 **Research Interest**